newbee-app/newbee/README.md

 > The official docs for how to structure a tsconfig.json file: <https://www.typescriptlang.org/tsconfig>

-The JavaScript projects at NewBee LLC make use of TypeScript, as opposed to vanilla JavaScript, in order to: catch errors before runtime, make the code clearer, and allow for better maintainability as new contributors are tasked with adding to and maintaining the codebase.
+NewBee makes use of TypeScript, as opposed to vanilla JavaScript, in order to: catch errors before runtime, make the code clearer, and allow for better maintainability as new contributors are tasked with adding to and maintaining the codebase.
 In order to do this, we make use of tsconfig.json files in all of our TS projects.
 These project-specific tsconfig.json files inherit from the tsconfig.base.json file that exists in the root dir.
 When picking out the settings that would go into the base config, choices were made to focus on:

 1. Catching as many bugs as possible at compile time.
 2. Forcing developers to keep to a defined and predictable standard.